-The best mindfulness activities for kids are generally more interactive than those for adults.
+The best mindfulness exercises for kids are interactive mindfulness activities.
 Fortunately, from pebble meditations to the raisin exercise to mindfulness books for children, there’s a wealth of options to help kids learn about mindfulness.

 If you’ve ever seen a child try and sit still on a meditation pillow – or anywhere – you understand what a challenge teaching mindfulness skills to kids can be.
 The techniques that work for adults aren’t necessarily ideal for children.

 The best way to help kids understand the principles behind mindfulness is to move away from abstract exercises and towards sensory experiences.

 Get dozens of one-page exercises to help practice mindfulness, meditation, gratitude, and self love.
 Perfect for printable handouts when teaching mindfulness to groups, students, or in the workplace.

 To see examples, plus a full list of the 61 exercises included, click below.

 For example, asking children to notice their five senses as they eat a snack can be an easier place to start than breathing meditation.

 As kids get comfortable with sensory mindfulness exercises, they can be slowly introduced to more advanced mindfulness techniques for children, like meditation.
 Once you move into meditation, using guided meditations is a good way to minimize boredom and make sure kids have the right amount of stimulation.